 By the end of the course, student will be able to: 1.
-1. Design and conduct experiments as well as to analyze and interpret data.
-2. Identify, solve and apply fundamental physics principles
+Ability to design and conduct experiments as well as to analyze and interpret data.
+2. Ability to apply experimental skills to determine the physical quantities related to Heat, Electromagnetism